 Renew all the sealing gaskets on the glass, crown and watch back, as well as pusher seals for chronograph models where required

 Test the watch's water-resistance to brand specification, using specialist equipment

 Check timekeeping and adjust if required.

-Servicing your timepiece can certainly be costly but essential to ensure good health of your watch so knowing it will return on your wrist in best possible condition definitely makes it worthwhile.
+Servicing your timepiece can certainly be costly, but essential to ensure the good health of your watch, knowing it will return on your wrist in the best possible condition definitely makes it worthwhile.
 A watch service involves the following procedures:

 Check the case and the bracelet or strap

 Detach the bracelet, open the case and remove the stem, crown, seals and movement